flyinacres/notebook_env/README.md

 ## Roadmap

 - Package as an installable library rather than a standalone script.
+Note: Path B depends on the tool being paste-able as a single self-contained file into a notebook cell with no install step, which matters specifically on ephemeral, sometimes internet-off runtimes like Kaggle competition rerun mode — any packaging change needs to preserve a single-file distribution form alongside whatever installable form is added, not replace it.
 - A separate static-only scanner for notebooks you don't own (no live execution, no environment correlation — file-based AST scan only).
 Deferred in favor of the current single-notebook and batch-mode work; revisit later.
-- Two still-open, undecided items from single-notebook mode also apply at batch scale and are worth resolving before batch mode sees heavier use: imports wrapped in try/except get no special treatment (missing = missing, no "was optional" signal), and bare relative imports (`from . import x`) are silently invisible rather than flagged.
+- Harvest dependencies and tools currently thrown away from cell magics: `%pip`/`%conda` installs without a matching import, `--index-url` (not just `--extra-index-url`), `%%bash`/`%%sh` shell cells, `%run`, and `%%writefile`.
+These need their own output category rather than folding into the existing import-correlated manifest, since there's no import statement to correlate against for a CLI tool like `gdown`, and conda packages don't reliably map to PyPI names.
+Sequencing under consideration: index-URL handling first (cheap), then `%pip`/`%conda` package harvesting, then `%%bash` cell classification and `%run`/`%%writefile` only if real notebooks in testing show meaningful use of them.
+- Fix the `--output` mode per-notebook GPU misattribution noted above (check each framework's accelerator status independently rather than sharing one host-level result across all three).
+- Bare relative imports (`from . import x`) remain silently invisible rather than flagged; low priority unless testing against real notebooks shows this is common.